uploadcare/file-uploader/blocks/README.md

 We believe it is — with the power of [Custom Elements standard](https://developer.mozilla.org/en-US/docs/Web/Web_solutions/Using_custom_elements) and our widget-purpose-specific open-source [Symbiote.js](https://github.com/symbiotejs/symbiote.js) library.

 You can use high-level, simple HTML and CSS to customize layouts and define the most popular scenarios.
-You can create your own blocks from scratch with JavaScript using our super-duper [BlockComponent base-class](https://github.com/uploadcare/blocks/blob/main/docs/block-component/index.htm).
+You can create your own blocks from scratch with JavaScript using [BlockComponent base-class](https://github.com/uploadcare/blocks/blob/main/docs/block-component/index.htm).

 ### Key features

 - Easy to use within any modern toolchain: framework, library, or CMS.
 - The lifecycle is controlled from the inside; you don't need to manage it in your code.
 - You can easily switch between encapsulated secure styling and common document styles.
-- Using [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_solutions/Using_shadow_DOM) — is up to you.
+- Using [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_solutions/Using_shadow_DOM) is up to you.
-- It's easy to set any customized data context for the blocks to control them in detail.
+- Easy to set any customized data context for the blocks to control them in detail.
 - Total flexibility.
-- No heavy dependencies and no bandwidth — and performance-penalizing libraries are necessary.
+- No heavy dependencies and no excessive bandwidth usage.
-- It's easy to follow your strict design guidelines.
+- Easy to follow the most strict design guidelines.
 - Everything is very close to the native browser APIs and concepts; you don't need to learn something completely new.
-- [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) friendly — good for secure enterprise usage.
+- [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) friendly — great for a secure enterprise usage.
 - [Jamstack](https://jamstack.org/) friendly: enter the new world of web development!

-<re-htm src="../assets/htm/upload-blocks-demo.htm"></re-htm>
+<re-htm src="../assets/htm/blocks-demo.htm"></re-htm>

 ## 🏠 Integration basics

 We use the [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_solutions/Using_custom_elements) standard to make integration seamless.

 That allows us to use simple HTML code to define layouts and place our widgets into other templates or other markups.
 Custom Elements are compatible with most modern technologies and provide a consistent workflow.
 Please, check out the list of high-level tests passed with a set of modern frontend frameworks and libraries: [Custom Elements Everywhere](https://custom-elements-everywhere.com/)

-We also provide a set of [reference integrations](https://github.com/uploadcare/upload-blocks-examples).
+We also provide a set of [reference integrations](https://github.com/uploadcare/blocks-examples).

 ## 🚀 Create your own file uploader